How To Get a STD Test in Miami Without A Doctor’s Prescription

 In 2016 the recorded infection rate was 466.9 per 100,000 people.

 Interestingly, this is still much lower than the US average for the same year, which was 520.1/100,000 people.

 Gonorrhea occurs at much lower infection rates in Miami than Chlamydia.

-Syphilis has one of the lowest infection rate among all STDs in Miami.
+Syphilis has one of the lowest infection rates of all STDs in Miami.

 When it comes to HIV, Miami has one of the highest infection rates in the country.